Victorian Railways Long W type carriage: Bulk mail van 1D

 Van 1D is not strictly speaking part of the Long W fleet, but it has aesthetic similarities to the two dining cars Avoca and Hopkins mentioned above and was built around the same time.
 Like those two, it was built as an all-mild-steel vehicle (but with a centre-truss type underframe), and replaced E type carriages; for the dining cars this allowed them to be reallocated to other purposes, but for 1D it was to replace van 2D destroyed at Callington, in South Australia, at the end of 1929.

 This new van was built at Islington Workshops and entered service on 28 June 1931, but was not formally entered into the Victorian Railways' register until 13 May 1933.
 It had a large open floorplan internally, with internal bulkheads dividing the area into three linked compartments which each had a pair of external sliding doors on either side.
 The ends of the car were designed with vertical posts resembling the attachment points for inter-carriage diaphragms, but these were never fitted.
 The whole structure was of mild steel, rivetted together, and with an induroleum cement floor provided.
 Capacity (in the metric era) was 25.5 tonnes or 110.4 m3.

-In 1935 it was painted Hawthorn Green to match the repainted Overland carriages being pulled by South Australian Railways' new "Big Power" locomotives, then in dark blue with hold lining to permit use on the Spirit of Progress between Melbourne and Albury pending delivery of the dedicated mail van for that train.
+In 1935 it was painted Hawthorn Green to match the repainted Overland carriages being pulled by South Australian Railways' new "Big Power" locomotives, then in dark blue with gold lining to permit use on the Spirit of Progress between Melbourne and Albury pending delivery of the dedicated mail van for that train.
 In 1942-43 it was painted black, then from 1946 it returned to red before passing from Australian National to Steamranger.

+McLean reported in 1983 that the van had been renumbered D101, but that is not reflected in any other sources so may have been a proposal or an internal administrative reference only.